Samundar9525/Crop_prediction_and_analysis/README.md

 # Crop_Yield_prediction_and_analysis
-this is a simple app which predict the crop Yield and perform some analysis on the data like rainfall status ,temperature prediction, cyclone prediction, suggest crops on behalf of state and district and also show the most grown crops
+In this app we predict the crop Yield and perform some analysis on the data like rainfall status ,temperature prediction, cyclone prediction, suggest crops on behalf of state and district and also show the most grown crops

 # Module 1: Rainfall Status( only Analytics)